Kamalesh2021/VSD/README.md

 2. Library Binding and placement
 3. Cell design and characterization flow
 4. General timing characterization parameters

+     Physial design includes  dimensions of core and die, floorplanning (arrangement of the IPs) and also the electrical aspets like effetof decopling capacitors, power planning (to use multiple Vss and Vdd in a mesh to provide required power/voltage).
+Apart from these Pin placement and logical cell placement blockage, Netlist binding and initial place design, final placement optimization, Need for libraries and characterization, Circuit design step, layout design step, typical characterization flow, timing threshold definitions, propogation delay and transition time etc. are also briefly studied.

 Lab Activities on Day-2: